Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 Standout features:

-Writing-Specific Feedback: Evaluates plot development, organization, language use, and style—areas relevant to creative and analytical writing.
+- Writing-Specific Feedback: Evaluates plot development, organization, language use, and style.

 Limitations: